 Skip to content

-This score is a measure of the level of external financing (debt with third parties), currently held by the company, in relation to its total assets.
+This score measures the level of a company's external financing (debt with third parties) relative to its total assets.
 This relationship is called financial leverage.

 How to use the score